crunchingdata/Linear_regression_-_math_vs._machine_learning/README.md

 * dataset: 500 rows of daily revenue by temperature of a ice cream shop in a csv-file.

 ## Data cleaning
-* Just a overview was requiered, because of non null-values.
+* Just a overview was requiered, because of non null-values:
 ![](/images/scatterplot_with_pairplot.jpg)

-* asd
+## EDA

 ![](/images/scatterplot_with_math_linear_regression.jpg)
 * asd
 ![](/images/scatterplot_with_corridor_68_data_math.jpg)